Spine Race Winter Kit List

 Think about extra layers above the minimum list.

-There is a trend to wear/carry superlight waterproof layers that meet the HH criteria but the HH rating is only part of the story and heavier duty waterproof layers will perform better in serious weather and give you a better chance of completion.
+Sturdier Waterproofs: There is a trend to wear/carry super light waterproof layers that meet the HH criteria but the HH rating is only part of the story and heavier duty waterproof layers will perform better in serious weather and give you a better chance of completion.

-Spare items in your drop bag for those things easily lost or damaged Gloves, Red lights, Hats, Neck Tubes, Safety Glasses and smaller items as not having these can mean you can’t continue if lost
+Spare items in your drop bag for those things easily lost or damaged Gloves, Red lights, Hats, Neck Tubes, Safety Glasses and smaller items as not having these can mean you may not be allowed to continue if they are lost

 KIT CHECKS (SECTION 2)

-To ensure everyone is carrying the correct kit and to ensure fairness to all racers there will be a kit check at registration, it will follow the below procedure.
+To ensure everyone is carrying the correct kit and fairness to all racers there will be a kit check at registration, it will follow the below procedure.

 If you fail kit check you will be asked to return ASAP with the correct items and you will be unable to register until you have passed, you cannot collect a number without us confirming you have passed on all items.
 It is your responsibility to ensure you arrive at Kit Check with all the correct kit ready.
 If you have any doubt about kit being suitable either bring alternatives or check those items you intend to bring with lindley@thespinerace.com before attending the event.
 We cannot be held responsible for misunderstandings over kit standards.
 If you are in any way not sure then email, you will get a quick definitive answer.